EliAndrewC/l7r/setting/l7r.md

 - Buildings in Rokugan are "never" 4 stories, i.e. a basement either will or won't be counted as a floor of the building in order to make the number of floors either 3 or 5.

 - Gifts which would normally be 4 zeni/bu/koku will be supplemented with lower denomination (e.g. 4 koku and 1 bu so the gift is 5 coins) in order to avoid the unlucky number.
-The exception is a threat - a gift of 4 of something is considered a threat in Rokugani culture just as a gift of a weapon in considered a threat in Moto culture.
+The exception is a threat - a gift of 4 of something is considered a threat in Rokugani culture just as a gift of a weapon is considered a threat in Moto culture.

 It is therefore fitting that there are 4 Gods of Death - given the significance of the number, how could there be any other number?
 However, of the 4 Gods of Death, only two are recognized in the rest of Rokugan, and the others appear unique to Moto teachings.